mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 #### Basics - Summary so far

-So far we covered the basics responsibilities of a tech lead:
+So far we covered the basic responsibilities of a tech lead:

 - Maintain the roadmap
 - Cut down scope when necessary